br3ndonland/R-proteomics-Nrf1/README.md

 ## Experimental methods

 The experimental methods are summarized in the computational analyses.
-Supplementary data, including the electronic lab notebook, raw data, other data analyses, and PowerPoint slides, are available in the [data-supplementary](data-supplementary) sub-directory of this repository.
+Supplementary data files, including the electronic lab notebook, protocols, datasheets and information on materials used, raw data, other data analyses, slides, and images, are available in the [data-supplementary](data-supplementary) sub-directory of this repository.

 ## Data analysis

+### Intro

-Data analyses were performed with the R computing language, and are provided in [R Markdown](http://rmarkdown.rstudio.com/) and [Jupyter Notebook](http://jupyter.org/documentation) formats.
+Data analysis was performed with the R computing language, is provided in [R Markdown](http://rmarkdown.rstudio.com/) and [Jupyter Notebook](http://jupyter.org/documentation) formats.

-These formats both allow a **combination of prose and code,** and promote construction of **reproducible computational narratives** that precisely describe each step in the data analysis.
+These formats both allow a **combination of prose and code**, and promote construction of **reproducible computational narratives** that precisely describe each step in the data analysis, and contain instructions for configuration of the computing environment.
 When code from a reproducible computational narrative is run on another computer, there is a high probability that the same result will be obtained.
 Reproducibility.

+As you would guess by the fact that this is on GitHub, the repository is under version control with [Git](https://git-scm.com/doc).
+I have also used [Git Large File Storage](https://git-lfs.github.com/) (Git LFS) to manage the large supplementary zip archives.

 ### R Markdown